How many bins should I use in my histogram?

 }

-uses the following formula to determine the optimal number of bins to use in a histogram:
+The application of Sturges’ Rule uses the following concise formula to determine the optimal number of bins required for a given data sample:

 Number of bins = ⌈log2n + 1⌉

-To apply Sturges’ Rule to a given dataset, simply enter the sample size of the dataset in the box below and then click the “Calculate” button.
+To apply Sturges’ Rule to your data set, simply enter the total sample size (n) of the observations in the input box below and then click the “Calculate” button to obtain the suggested bin count.

 function calc() {